19 Jan How to visit Tirupati Balaji for Darshan and Sightseeing

 Regular buses run several times of the day from the nearest cities like Chennai and Bangalore.
 The travel time is 3.5 hours from Chennai and a little more than 5 hours from Bangalore.
 You can catch a bus directly at the state bus station or book ahead online.
 The prices of state buses are far cheaper than private ones but you may have to give up comfort.

 If you are traveling from Andhra Pradesh or Tamil Nadu book your tickets on the Andhra Pradesh State Bus website apsrtconline.in.
 If you are traveling from Karnataka or Bangalore check out the schedule and book on ksrtc.in for state bus.
 If you are looking for a private bus from any other location, you can also head to redbus.in to book your tickets.
 Note that the boarding stops for private buses are different from the state bus stops buses.
 The stop is usually mentioned in the ticket.

 Tirupati by Train

-For travellers travelling from long distances, the train is the most affordable option.
-It is also the most fun option, especially if you are travelling in a group.
+For travelers travelling from long distances, the train is the most affordable option.
+It is also the most fun option, especially if you are traveling in a group.
 Several trains run from all parts of the country to Tirupati.
 The railway station is located in the middle of Tirupati town.

 You can check the availability of a train (station code is TPTY) on trainman.in and book a ticket on the official railway website irctc.co.in.
 The demand is usually high so you should book the tickets well ahead of time.
 If you cannot get a direct train to Tirupati, look at reaching Chennai and then switching to a local train or a bus to Tirupati.